Sik819/comp229_assignment2/worksheet.md

 # Task 21

 There is at least one class in the current design that should be a singleton.
 Identify what that class is and make it an actual singleton.
 If you see more than one class that should be a singleton, apply the pattern to the others as well.
 Simply making the class(es) a singleton is not enough though.
 Once they are singletons you can now treat objects from those classes as globals, i.e. you no longer need to pass them around as parameters.
 Modify your program to take advantage of the new singletons.

+# Task 22

+Your boss has "improved" his library.
+He has added a `Rabbit` class that he would like you to use in the game.
+His `Rabbit` class is not a `Character` though.
+Use the adapter pattern to implement the following functionality:

+  * There is a rabbit on the field
+  * It is a kind of light grey (but one you can see)
+  * It uses the `bos.Rabbit` for its functionality wherever possible.

+You will notice that your game is now extremely unresponsive - we will work on that next time.